 New Media Technology Issues

-Cindy Royal is a professor in the School of Journalism and Mass Communication.
+Cindy Royal is a professor in the School of Journalism and Mass Communication and the founding director of the Media Innovation Lab.
 She specializes in teaching the practical and theoretical concepts of New Media.
 Dr. Royal completed Ph.D. studies in Journalism and Mass Communication at The University of Texas at Austin in May 2005.
 At UT, she focused on the effects of the Internet on communication and culture.
 Her dissertation, entitled Gendered Spaces and Digital Discourse: Framing Women's Relationship with the Internet, dealt with the ways women's media and Web sites represent women's usage of the Internet.
 Dr. Royal teaches Web design and online journalism, as well as other courses dealing with communication and technology.